2012-2015 Honda Civic

 The story is similar in the rear deck, except that these 6-3/4" speakers are mounted horizontally and they're a bit harder to get to.
 Not because the process is exceedingly difficult, mind you, but there are a few steps involved and you'll have to drill out new mounting bracket holes here, too.

-There are some procedural variations between years and body styles, but they're all covered in your MasterSheet and you can always contact our Virginia-based, highly-trained Tech Support team if you need help.
+There are some procedural variations between years and body styles, but they're all covered in your MasterSheet and you can always contact our highly-trained, Virginia-based Tech Support team if you need help.
 They're available seven days a week, and you'll have access to their knowledge for the life of your audio gear.

 Tools needed: Panel tool, Phillips screwdriver, small flat blade screwdriver, drill with 1/8" bit

-The 8" factory sub sits between the speakers (Crutchfield Research Photo)
+The 8" factory sub sits between the rear deck speakers (Crutchfield Research Photo)

 Bass in your Honda Civic